 Not unless you want to be the cheap cake lady.
 Unde-pricing your cakes may get you more orders for a while but it will also give you a reputation for cheap cakes.
 Cheap cakes are often associated with lower quality as well.

 So, while you don’t want to price your cakes too high, it is also important to not price your cakes too low.
 Remember every industry has a set standard of prices.
-You can call your local cake shops and cake decorators to see what’s the standard is in your location.
-Charging anything lower than that would bring down the industry-standard as well.
+You can call your local cake shops and cake decorators to see what the standard is in your location.
+Charging anything lower than that would bring down the industry standard as well.

 How do I compete with Wal-Mart prices?

 Wal-Mart is not your competition.
-Places like Wal-Mart, Costco, Sam’s Club or grocery stores don’t sell fresh cakes.
-Their cakes are made at one location then shipped throughout the country which means often the cakes are made months in advance and flash-frozen.
-These cakes are often loaded with preservatives to keep them fresh for long.
-These cakes are not custom made but generic cakes that work for every celebration.
+Places like Wal-Mart, Costco, Sam’s Club, or grocery stores don’t sell fresh cakes.
+Their cakes are made at one location and then shipped throughout the country which means often the cakes are made months in advance and flash-frozen.
+These cakes are often loaded with preservatives to keep them fresh for a longer time.
+These cakes are not custom-made but generic cakes that work for every celebration.